San7o/Brenta-Engine/CONTRIBUTING.md

 - Push the branch to your forked repo.
 - Open a pull request against the `main` branch with a detailed description of your changes.

+### Discord

+Once the project gets officially released, a discord server will be created for anyone interested in the project.

 ### License